bioboot/bggn213_f17/jetstream/login.md

 ## Getting your instance IP address

-In order to connect to your instance, we need to know its IP address, its unique identifier on the internet.
+Assuming you have already gone through the process of [starting up a jetstream instance]({{ site.baseurl }}/jetstream/boot/) and that instance is currently *Active*, we can now connect to your instance if we know its IP address (its unique identifier on the internet).
 This is listed in your instance details, circled in red below:

 [![login]({{ site.baseurl }}/jetstream/images/web_login_IP.png)]({{ site.baseurl }}/jetstream/images/web_login_IP.png){:.no-push-state}